FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-TCP/portable/NetworkInterface/STM32Hxx/readme.md

     __IO uint32_t DMACSR;          // ETH_DMACSR        Channel status register

-As most EMAC's the STM32H7 EMAC is able to put packets in multiple linked DMA segments.
+As most EMAC's, the STM32H7 EMAC is able to put packets in multiple linked DMA segments.
 FreeRTOS+TCP never uses this feature.
 Each packet is stored in a single buffer called `NetworkBufferDescriptor_t`.